-The latest issue of industry bible: Photon International has an in depth review of the popular Growatt 5000MTL 5kW solar inverter from China.
+The latest issue of industry bible: Photon International has an in depth Growatt inverter review of the 5000MTL.
+A popular 5kW solar inverter from China.

 It performs well in the efficiency tests, scoring an A grade at high irradiation (i.e. strong sun) and a B grade at medium irradiation.
 It ranked in the top third of all devices tested by the magazine over the past few years.

 So to cut a long story short – Growatts are one of the better Chinese inverters out there.
 And they are certainly a lot cheaper than the European inverters on the market.

 But there is a question mark over the quality control in the Growatt factory.

 The first inverter that the manufacturer provided the Photon Magazine’s labs for testing actually failed during the test.
 They had to get a replacement inverter to finish the test.

 I think this highlights the tradeoff you are making if you choose a cheaper, Chinese inverter over a more expensive, European model.